The Sale Process at Auction

 The trustee can postpone the sale by announcing a new date, time, and location at the originally scheduled auction.
 No additional notice is required beyond that public announcement.
 The new sale date must fall within 90 calendar days of the postponement announcement.

 If a bankruptcy filing is discovered after the sale takes place, the sale is not complete.
-It is treated as postponed to a date announced by the trustee, or if none is announced, to the same time and place 28 days later.
+It is treated as postponed.
+The trustee announces a new date, or if none is announced, the sale moves to the same time and place 28 days later.
 The trustee must notify all bidders who provided their contact information.